 No more than 30% of your daily calorie count should come from fats (and that's not a lot of fat in weight since it is a high-calorie product).
 The fat should be counted in all the foods you eat.
 15% of your calorie count should come from protein, and the rest from complex carbohydrates which include fruit, vegetables, the fibre in them, pulses, brown rice, and other similar nutrient-rich foods.
 Plus, good food is bulky, so you can eat more, with fewer calories going into your body.
 Just be careful - you can still get too much of good food too.
 As we age, we need less food, due to a decline in the base metabolic rate.
 About 25% less in calories in fact.
 If you get the balance between the intake and output right, you will be in good shape.

 5. Drink plenty of water

 About 70% of our body weight consists of water.
 Our body is an ocean which needs to be replenished all the time, to keep functioning at its fullest capacity.
-Every body cell needs water.
-If it doesn’t get it, it dies.
-Water is a medium for blood cells, lymph, it is needed in and outside the cells – to ensure delivery of nutrients and oxygen, and removal of metabolic waste and carbon dioxide.
-Water is also a medium for neurotransmitters between nerve cells, ensuring that messages get transmitted, and the body-mind stay connected.
+Every cell in our body needs water.
+If it doesn't get it, it dies.
+Water is a medium for blood cells, lymph, it is needed in and outside the cells - to ensure delivery of nutrients and oxygen, and removal of metabolic waste and carbon dioxide.
+Water is also needed for neurotransmitters to be passed over between nerve cells, ensuring that messages get transmitted, and the body and mind stay connected.

 - Walk, run, swim - whatever you enjoy.
 Aerobic exercise is great for the heart!